mattbdean/JSaDL/README.md

 * `20`: No `config.ini` file found or no file specified with `--config=<file>`
 * `21`: An IOException occured while reading the file
 * `22`: Bad INI file syntax

+#Building from source with Apache Ant

+If you don't have Ant, you can view directions on how to install it [here](http://ant.apache.org/manual/install.html).

+1. First, clone the repo.
+For Git 1.6.5+, use `git clone --recursive https://github.com/thatJavaNerd/JSaDL.git`.
+For older versions, use `git clone https://github.com/thatJavaNerd/JSaDL.git`.
+Then, go into the `JSaDL` directory, and run these two commands: `git submodule init`, `git submodule update`.
+2. Run the command `ant`.
+The jar is now located at `dist/jsadl.jar`.

+If for some reason you only want to build DeanCommons, use the command `ant build_dean_commons`.